 is being displayed, then your system has reached the connections limit.

 This connection limit may prevent the PROMOTIC application from proper function.
-For example if you communicate simultaneously with ten or more PLCs via Ethernet (see Type of communication and data sharing in the PROMOTIC application
+For example if you communicate simultaneously with ten or more PLC devices via Ethernet (see Type of the communication and data sharing in the PROMOTIC application

 ), then the connection limit is reached.